Sekka Ni 2

 Located on a quiet road in Hirafu’s middle village, the apartment is a mere stone’s throw from some of the area’s best restaurants and bars.
 From casual eateries to Michelin-star dining, and from quirky bars to late-night DJ sets, you’re never far away from the village’s famed après-ski activities.

-Thanks to its excellent location, stylish simplicity, and superb amenities, Apartment Sekka Ni 2 is a delightful base to explore Hirafu from any time of the year.
+Thanks to its excellent location, stylish simplicity, and superb amenities, Sekka Ni 2 is a delightful base to explore Hirafu from any time of the year.

 Bright and airy living spaces